Discover Beautiful Vistas in PA for Viewing Fall Foliage

 Fall Foliage

-While there truly is an exact science as to why the leaves on trees change colors in the autumn, there is no exact science to plan an outing to witness the glorious fall foliage at its peak performance.
-With some guidance and a predetermined plan, your family can be in the middle of a beautiful vista painted with the Mother Nature’s stunning colors in no time.
+While there truly is an exact science as to why the leaves on trees change colors in the autumn, there is no exact science to planning an outing to witness the glorious fall foliage at its peak performance.
+With some guidance and a predetermined plan, your family can be in the middle of a beautiful vista painted with Mother Nature’s stunning colors in no time.

 The good news?
 The peak weeks for viewing the vibrant foliage are coming up in the middle of October.